microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 ## Write data

-Make a post call using the same parameters as before, but with two notable additions.

-1. Include the data you wish to upload into the body of the call in JSON format.
-For example:

-    {"Test":"Data"}

-2. Include a header with a key of "recType"
-    * This will create a space for the data and attribute the above value as the recType's name
-        * It is recommended that your first recType follow a simple naming convention I.E. "yourFirstName.yourLastName"
+* From the Postman collection, open the request `Shares -> Create one Share`.

+* Click on `Params`, next to the `Send` button, to edit the recType Value.
+The recType is the category, or id, under which the data is stored in microshare.
+You usually have one recType per data stream (per IoT gateway, or IoT device if you can differentiate them).

+* Enter you own recType there
 **Tip**: We usually compose a recType based on the data's origin, using a schema from the most general to more specific.
-For example, here the device is a sodaq board, provisioned in Senet, physically located in Philadelphia in the US, so the recType can be: `us.philadelphia.senet.sodaq`
+For example, if your IoT streams is from a TrackNet device, going through a Kerlink gateway, physically located in Philadelphia in the US, the recType can be: `us.philadelphia.kerlink.tracknet`

+* Click on the `Body` tab, under the Params zone, and write any JSON body there, for example `{"Test":"Data"}`.

+* Click `Send`

+* A confirmation message shows you that your data was successfully written to microshare, and returns you metadata usable with other API calls.

 ## Read data

-Use the read call
-You see your data
-You see who is the owner (you)

-ou are going to use the `Share -> Get Shares by recType` call, for which you need a `password token`.

-1. Open and run the request `Authentication -> Request Token`.
-The generated `access-token` is automatically copied to your environment, so you are immediately ready to run other requests.
-2. Open the `Shares -> Get Shares by recType` to configure it.
+* From the Postman collection, open the request `Shares -> Get Shares by recType` to configure it.
-3. Specify the recType you used in Senet in the query params.
+* Click on `Params`, next to the `Send` button, to edit the recType Value.
+Specify the recType you used in the Write query.
-4. Click `Send`.
+* Click `Send`.
-Ther response of the request is a view of all the data **THAT YOU ONLY HAVE ACCESS TO** stored under the specidifed recType:
+Ther response of the request is a view of all the data stored under the specified recType.
+Part of the displayed metadata is your login and API key, showing that YOU are the onwer of that data:

-{% include image.html url="/assets/img/get-share-call-1.png" description="Successful password token call" %}
-{% include image.html url="/assets/img/get-share-call-2.png" description="Successful share call" %}
 {% include image.html url="/assets/img/get-share-call-3.png" description="Senet data in microshare example" %}

-If you execute the request again, the number of records will increase as the data is streamed.
+* If you execute the Write request again, and then the Read, the number of records increases as you have created a new record.
 The microshare metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.

 **Note** the `totalCount` value can be higher than the total number of records you own.
 This is because another user could be storing data under the same recType.
 Don't worry, you will only see your data, and the other user will only see their data, unless you have created Rules to share your data.

-Rules are an advanced feature of the platform, out of the scope of this quick start.
-Learn more about Rules with our [Rules guide](../../../getting-started/rules-guide)
+Rules are an advanced feature of the platform, and are described in the ADVANCED section at the end of this quick start.

+* You can use the the request `Shares -> Get Latest Shares by recType`, that returns only the very last record created under this recType.

 # Create a Robot to transform incoming data